happydpc/ember/notes.md

 and the application manager is an observer. the window class holds an Rc with a RefCell of a dyn observer so it can mutate it.
 I think the context needs to be the subject.
-Pretty sure i can just have the application register itself as an observer to the context by accessing it on the render system.
+Pretty sure i can just have the application register itself as an observer to the context by accessing it on the render manager.
 I also might actually start using Github or check out Trello because there's a couple more things that need fixing.

 ## 4/28/21